General Guide by The All Tomato

 - Ability Power (AP): Ability Power points enhance most abilities.
 This will be covered more in the "Abilities" chapter.
 When attacking structures, basic attacks apply the higher of a champion's bonus attack damage or 40% of their ability power.

-- Armor Penetration (APen): Causes physical damage to ignore an opponents' armor.
-Has flat and percentage values.
+- Armor Penetration (APen): Causes physical damage to ignore a portion of opponents' armor.
+Has percentage values only (flat armor penetration is gained through Lethality, explained below).

 - Lifesteal (LS): The percentage of damage dealt from basic attacks returned as hitpoints.
 Heal yourself by attacking enemies!